 DEPARTMENT of Kinesiology

-The Anderson University Department of Kinesiology (DOK) offers unequaled preparation for careers in athletic training, exercise science, teaching physical education and coaching.
-The 132,000 square foot Kardatzke Wellness Center houses state of the art laboratories, clinical settings, classrooms, field house, dance studio and pool.
-High-quality faculty/staff serve exemplary academic, wellness, recreation and athletics programs.
+The Anderson University Department of Kinesiology (DOK) offers unequaled preparation for careers in athletic training, exercise science, physical education, and coaching.
+The 132,000 square-foot Kardatzke Wellness Center houses state of the art laboratories, clinical settings, classrooms, a field house, dance studio, and pool.
+High-quality faculty and staff serve exemplary academic, wellness, recreation, and athletics programs.
 The Department of Kinesiology offers programs of study in:

-The Department of Kinesiology features four academic programs: exercise science, athletic training, sports & recreational leadership, and physical education teacher education (PETE).
+The Department of Kinesiology features three academic programs: exercise science, athletic training, and sport and recreational leadership.
 In each of these areas of study, students begin working in their field well before they graduate.
-Athletic training students participate in clinical experiences with sports teams on campus and at allied health-care facilities.
+Athletic training students participate in clinical experiences with sports teams on campus and at allied healthcare facilities.

-Some graduates from AU’s Kinesiology programs go on to study in prestigious graduate schools across the country or obtain jobs at universities, while others go on to careers in orthopedic centers or with professional sports teams or teach in public and private school systems.
+Some graduates from AU’s kinesiology programs go on to study in prestigious graduate schools across the country or obtain jobs at universities, while others go on to careers in orthopedic centers, with professional sports teams, or as teachers in public and private school systems.